 · Students with records of multiple unlawful absences and/or discipline referrals will not be issued a parking permit.

 · Parking on school grounds during school hours is BY PERMIT ONLY.
+Anyone who does not have a parking permit will receive a parking ticket.
+After multiple tickets have been issued County Citations may be issued as well.
 Students applying for a permit must meet all other parking requirements.

 Sports/Organizations with Full Class Schedule (12th Grade Students Only)